SuburbanHomeInspections

 Leakage from ice dam

 The leakage from the ice dam occurred down the back garage wall.
 Our inspection identified multiple options for a remedy, including the installation of a second-story gutter and heating cable at the problem zone of the roof.
-If this had been identified prior to winter, we could have helped the homeowner prevent this from occurring.

 Insulation not installed above laundry room